TheophilusChikodze/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 # Problem 1
 # Investigating the Range as a Function of the Angle of Projection

+## Introduction and Motivation

+Projectile motion is crucial in fields like sports, engineering, and defense.
+Understanding how launch angles affect range helps optimize performance in activities like basketball and javelin throwing, and informs designs in military and aerospace applications.

 ## Theoretical Foundation

  Projectile motion follows Newton’s laws, with **horizontal motion** at constant velocity and **vertical motion** under gravity.
 The **range** depends on **initial velocity** and **angle of projection**, derived from kinematic equations.